Think you know Green Lantern?

 After the economy floundered in Detroit, the auto plant where Simon worked was shut down, and he desperately turned to car theft to make ends meet.
 One night, he stole a van and was racing away from the police when he noticed there was a bomb in the back of the van.
 It appeared to be counting down with only a minute left before detonation, so Simon drove the van into the abandoned car plant, where he knew the explosion couldn't hurt anyone.

 After the bomb goes off, Simon is arrested.
 Because of his Arab-American heritage, he's treated like a terrorist, complete with the threat of torture by the FBI.
 But in the midst of a heated interrogation, a Green Lantern Ring busts through the ceiling, goes onto Simon's finger and breaks him out of jail.
-He has inherited the ring that once belonged to Hal Jordan, who is currently trapped.
+He has inherited the ring that once belonged to Hal Jordan, who is currently trapped."We have a character who is under a horrible condition, wrongfully accused, and yeah, that has happened," said Doug Mahnke, the artist who co-created Simon Baz in Green Lantern #0.
+"Thankfully, in our little world, Baz gets to escape."

 Eventually, one of the FBI agents who is tracking Simon sees proof that he wasn't behind the bombing, and he asks Simon to come with him to help clear his name to the rest of the FBI.
 But Simon chooses not to spend time proving he's innocent, because there are other Green Lanterns in trouble who need his immediate help.